 Waismann Method Provides the highest Opioid Detox Success Rate

-An opiate dependence can be debilitating but fortunately, there is help available for North Carolina residents searching for safe, effective detox.
-Waismann Method has treated thousands of people from across the world for more than a decade, using a unique approach to rapid detox that doesn’t use potentially addicting opiate replacements to wean patients.
-We admit patients to a southern California accredited hospital , where patienst are admitted and go through tests to rule out any possible underlying conditions, that could compromise the detoxification.
-To address the physical dependence, we use intravenous medications that gently cleanse the opiates from patients’ opiate receptors.
-If rapid detox is recommended , the process usually takes just over an hour and patients are sedated during it .
-They experience an accelerated opiate withdrawal syndrome while they are sedated so they don’t have to bear the brunt of symptoms.
-This allows patients to better deal with the transition back to health they will be experiencing.
-There is no shame in seeking help for opiate dependence and Waismann Method is known for its compassionate treatment of individuals.
-We also included recovery care for a few days through our Domus Retreat transitional living center.
+An opiate dependence can be debilitating, but fortunately, there is help available for North Carolina residents searching for safe and effective detox.
+Waismann Method has treated thousands of people from across the world for close to two decades.
+Patients fly from all over the world to Southern California, where they are usually admitted to a private accredited hospital for a thorough examination, to rule out any possible underlying conditions, that could compromise the detoxification.
+To address the physical dependence, we use medications that gently cleanse the opiates from patients’ opiate receptors.
+There is no shame in seeking help for opiate dependence and Waismann Method is known for its compassionate and successful treatment protocols.

 If you or a loved one has been living with an opioid addiction, it is likely you are struggling with the fear of withdrawal.
 Life does not have to revolve around opioid dependency and its symptoms.

 A treatment center that specializes in opioid addiction can be one of the best ways to begin the path to sobriety.
 At our treatment center, you will be heard and cared for with compassion and professionalism.
 You will be able to escape the fear and shame you are feeling now and focus on the one thing that matters most – the healing process.
 You will be able to safely and comfortably detox from heroin and any other opioid drugs and finally be on the path of reclaiming your life.